 No Inventory/Warehousing Costs

-Depositary prices are a thing of the past because they unload the product pressure from you and pass it to the manufacturer and seller.
-Drop shipment provides security from such issues such that you can more concentrate on improving your brand and customer base.
+Dropshipping eliminates this issue by unloading the product pressure from you and passing it to the manufacturer and seller.
+By eliminating warehousing costs, you can focus more on building your brand and customer base.

 No Delivery Hassles